paulazoo/behavior/analysis/Docs.md

 - processed_trial#.bin files as the converted voltage values of lever data
 - sample_times_trial#.bin files as the aligned time values for each sample
 - trial_frequencies.bin as the estimated sampling frequency for each trial
-- tone_indices.bin as the sample index values for tone times for each trial
+- tone_indices.bin as the sample index values for tone times for each trial from ToneDisc matfile
-- leverpress_indices.bin as the sample index values for leverpress times for each trial
+- leverpress_indices.bin as the sample index values for leverpress times for each trial from ToneDisc matfile

-# PreprocessDataArduino
-This is just a histogram of the previous old `dataArduino`'s sampling rate, as defined by the difference between MATLAB times between every two consecutive samples.

-This `dataArduino` only adds samples in between running sections of the trial code throughout the main MATLAB ToneDiscriminationV3_GF.m code, leading to very uneven sampling, and it also sends several other bytes of irrelevant information each time (e.g. empty left and right lickspout detection data) which further slows it down.

-## Not used in main analysis anymore.

 # HitMovements
 TODO: put back valueerror in extract_leverpresses.py and make it impossible to not be below first threshold within a trial